copperwater/xNetHack/doc/xnh-changelog-6.0.md

   their multishot by 2.
 - The chance of a falling piercer missing its target is now a Dex% chance for the player, and monster speed% chance for monsters.
+- Monsters fighting the player in melee with weapon attacks will use ranged weapons if they have no melee weapon available.

 ### Interface changes